BARRETTMEAG/GroupBProject/Milestone 3/README.txt

 ## How to Use the Application
 1. After launching application, submit a file using the "Load Program File" button.
 2. Hit the "Run Program" button.
-2. The program will load the instructions from the file into memory and execute them sequentially.
+3. The program will load the instructions from the file into memory and execute them sequentially.
-2. When prompted a new pop up window, enter in your input for a READ opcode and click "submit"
+4. When prompted a new pop up window, enter in your input for a READ opcode and click "submit"
-3. After application is processed, the user can resubmit a new file.
+5. After application is processed, the user can resubmit a new file.
+6. Click the red X in the top left corner to terminate the program and close window.

 ## Input File Format
 - The input file should contain BasicML instructions, one per line.